keithgroup/mbGDML/docs/source/tutorials/datasets.rst

     ...

 This would provide both Cartesian coordinates and energies for our data set.
-We can this use the :func:`~mbgdml.data.dataset.mbGDMLDataset.read_xyz` function to
+We can this use the :func:`~mbgdml.data.dataset.dataSet.read_xyz` function to

 .. code-block:: python

-    from mbgdml.data import mbGDMLDataset
+    from mbgdml.data import dataSet

-    my_dataset = mbGDMLDataset()
+    my_dataset = dataSet()
     my_dataset.read_xyz(
         './4h2o.traj', 'coords', r_unit='Angstrom', e_unit='hartree',
         energy_comments=True
     )

-.. automethod:: mbgdml.data.dataset.mbGDMLDataset.read_xyz
+.. automethod:: mbgdml.data.dataset.dataSet.read_xyz

 Now, we just need to include the forces from the file ``4h2o.forces`` (Eh/Bohr):